DFPercush/PhysicalQuantity/README.md

 Open `msvc/RootDevDir.props` - this should contain the path where you put most new projects.
 By default it contains a relative path from within this project's directory structure, to make out-of-the-box builds easier.
-But if you always put your projects in a certain place like I do, you can change RootDevDir to that absolute path.
+But if you always put your projects in a certain place like I do, you can change `RootDevDir` to that absolute path.
 Using a text editor to modify `RootDevDir.props` might be easier than trying to navigate visual studio's property pages, but it will be in the user macros section.
 `msvc/PhysicalQuantity-IncludeLib.props` contains the settings for the include and library directories, relative to `$(RootDevDir)`.
-So, in your new project, open the property manager and add your modified `RootDevDir.props`, then PhysicalQuantity-IncludeLib.props, in that order, and your paths will be all set.
+So, in your new project, open the property manager and add your modified `RootDevDir.props`, then `PhysicalQuantity-IncludeLib.props`, in that order, and your paths will be all set.
-Now you can #include <PhysicalQuantity.h> instead of
+Now you can `#include <PhysicalQuantity.h>` instead of `#include "../../only/works/on/your/machine/PhysicalQuantity.h"`
-#include "../../only/works/on/your/machine/PhysicalQuantity.h"

 ##### Cross compiling for embedded development